-Ever wonder what your property manager thinks of your decisions and coping skills and the other interactions they have with you as they help you muddle through each unique tenant?
+Ever wonder what your property manager thinks of you?
+Your decisions and coping skills and the other interactions they have with you as they help you muddle through each unique tenancy?
 Well wait no longer.
-I’ve come up with a list of the “types” that we see each day.
+I’ve come up with a list of landlord “types” that we see each day.
 Take a guess at yours!

 You left a manual for the tenant and property manager so they can take great care of your home with all the knowledge that you have to impart.
-You saved every scrap of paper on your home since before you bought it and it’s been alphabetized in a catalog with owner manuals, receipts and even the name of the guy that came installed the item back in 1997.
+You saved every scrap of paper on your home since before you bought it and it’s been alphabetized in a catalog of owner manuals, receipts and even the name of the guy that came installed your bedroom ceiling fan in 2008.
 He still sends you a Christmas card.
-Oh yeah, you better update him of your new address for the next holiday season!
+Oh yeah, you better update him of your new address before the holidays!

 You imagine that you did all of the super-cool things that the organizer actually did.
 You did not, but in your head, it’s allllllllllll there.
 You may also imagine the home as it was when you left it years ago.

 This owner can’t fathom an expense that isn’t covered by another party and you are going to find it dagnabbit!
 The moment something breaks, this owner starts the process of figuring out how it broke.
-If a cause isn’t found, the vendor is charging too much and taking advantage or should have repaired it differently – even if they didn’t instruct this to the vendor before repair was approved.
-Next up, the property manager should have predicted this or recommended actions that would have prevented this from ever occurring in the first place.
-The most popular phrase for this owner is “it was fine when I lived there”.
-Yes, I’ve got 5 emails from you with that phrase on it, ’cause I counted.
+If a cause isn’t found, the vendor is charging too much and taking advantage or should have repaired it differently – even if explicit instructions were never given.

 The Bob Vila:

-You know what needs to be done by season and age.
-Even though you don’t live there anymore, you remember that life is going on and things needs addressing on a specific schedule.
-What you do at the home that you live in, you also do at the home your tenant lives in.
+You know what needs to be done by season and equipment age.
+Even though you don’t live there anymore, you know that life is going on and things needs addressing on a specific schedule.
+What you do at the home that you live in, you also do at your rental home.
 Don’t be fooled, the Bob Vila can be a man or a woman and is not to be confused with the DIY guy below.

 Rose-Colored Glasses Owner: